Podcast: Dave Hammond wants a youth justice system grounded in connection and restitution, not hatred and blame

 Today, Dave tells that story – and much more, about the choices and moments that make us who we are.

-And you can keep scrolling to read the full transcript of this conversation.
+You can keep scrolling to read the full transcript of this conversation.

 Sophie Raynor